ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-Retinol is our top-ranked form of Vitamin A with best absorption bioavailability.
-It outperforms Beta Carotene based on peer-reviewed absorption research.
+Not sure which to buy?
+Retinol is our top-ranked form of Vitamin A, and it outperforms Beta Carotene based on peer-reviewed absorption research.

 Best AbsorptionAbsorption Rating